Keeping active in the cold

-Movement and exercise is important for everyone, but especially for young, developing kids.
+Movement and exercise are important for everyone, but especially for young, developing kids.
 As children’s nervous systems are maturing, they need movement to help them make sense of the world.
 Children sometimes can improve their concentration and performance in school when they have movement activities interspersed throughout the day.
-Active movement help children to know their physical boundaries and can help them improve their general health.
+The active movement help children to know their physical boundaries and can help them improve their general health.
 Our lives are getting more and more sedentary, especially with all the fun activities we can do with computers and all the great videos and shows for children.
 It may be especially hard to find movement opportunities for our children now that the weather is getting colder.
 Here are some ideas to incorporate movement activities indoors.

 A mini trampoline designed for indoor use with children can be used, especially if you have little space.
 Exercise balls like you’d have for pilates can be fun for kids as well.
-If you have more space, ride on toys and scooter boards can be used indoors.
+If you have more space, ride-on toys and scooter boards can be used indoors.
 Mattresses on the floor can be used for jumping on as well.
 All of this equipment would require close adult supervision, of course.
 To make it even better, join in on the fun with your kids sometimes!
-Wrestling with a careful adult or older child involves lots of fun movement.
-You can put tape on the floor (painter’s tape leaves little, if any, residue) and create lines to walk on, or jump across.
-You can make shapes with the tape and have the children jump between circles, square, triangles, etc. You could also make parallel lines with the tape and call it a river so the kids can climb into a box and row down the river.
+Wrestling with a caring adult or older child involves lots of fun movement.
+You can put tape on the floor (painter’s tape leaves little, if any, residue) and create lines to walk on or jump across.
+You can make shapes with the tape and have the children jump between circles, squares, triangles, etc. You could also make parallel lines with the tape and call it a river so the kids can climb into a box and row down the river.
 Let your imagination soar!

 Playing in the snow can be fun for kids of all ages!
 You might head for indoor play places such as Gymboree or My Gym.
 Other indoor attractions such as Liberty Science Center, the New Jersey Children’s Museum and indoor water parks can also encourage movement.